Audi S4 insurance group

 To illustrate the impact that your postcode can have, we have pulled some average quotes for a 30-year-old living in three different locations.
 The quotes are for an Audi S4 1.1 Black 5d.

 - Expensive: £1,114 (London SE1)

 Which factors affect my Audi S4 insurance rate?

 Along with insurance group, there are more key factors that impact your insurance premium.
-Here are ones you need to be most aware of.
+Here are ones you need to be the most aware of:

 - Engine type and capacity.
 In general, the bigger the engine, the higher the cost of your insurance.
-However, in this scenario, Audi S4 vehicles all carry a 3.0-litre engine, so wont be a factor to include.
+However, in this scenario, Audi S4 vehicles all carry a 3.0-litre engine, so engine size won’t be a factor.

 - Your marital status

 - Your credit history and job

 - The model of your car

 - The age of your car